Skip to main content

 Restaurants & Retail

 Any business open to the public.
 ADA Title III applies.
-A QR code on the counter covers you.
+A QR code on the counter supports your effective-communication documentation.

 🚌